bhisaac/5eFP/5eFP-SRD.md

 ### Feature: False Identity

-As part of completing a short rest, you may switch to a secondary identity that includes documentation, established acquaintances, and disguises that allow you to assume that persona.
+As part of completing a rest, you may switch to a secondary identity that includes documentation, established acquaintances, and disguises that allow you to assume that persona.
 While disguised, any ability checks made while keeping up your ruse gain advantage.

 ## Entertainer